 Our foreign operations expose us to the risk of fluctuations in foreign currency exchange rates against our functional currencies and we may economically hedge this risk with foreign currency contracts (such as currency forward contracts).
 Gains or losses on these balances are generally offset by corresponding losses or gains on the related hedging instruments.
-As of July 30, 2023, our largest foreign currency exposures were from the Canadian Dollar, Swiss Franc and Great British Pound.
+As of April 30, 2023, our largest foreign currency exposures were from the Canadian Dollar, Swiss Franc and Great British Pound.

 We considered the historical trends in foreign currency exchange rates and determined that it is reasonably possible that adverse changes in foreign exchange rates of 10% for all currencies could be experienced in the near-term.
-These reasonably possible adverse changes were applied to our total monetary assets and liabilities denominated in currencies other than our functional currency as of the end of our second quarter of fiscal year 2024.
-The adverse impact these changes would have had (after taking into account balance sheet hedges only) on our income before taxes is \$1.8 million for the quarter ended July 30, 2023.
+These reasonably possible adverse changes were applied to our total monetary assets and liabilities denominated in currencies other than our functional currency as of the end of our first quarter of fiscal year 2024.
+The adverse impact these changes would have had (after taking into account balance sheet hedges only) on our income before taxes is \$1.5 million.